Williams battles on at Sony Open in front of empty seats

 "I just have to do better."

-A more unsettling sight for tournament officials has been the large swaths of empty green seats, the hometown girl and the biggest draw in women's tennis unable to attract a full house to either of Williams' centre court matches.
+A more unsettling sight for tournament officials has been the large swaths of empty green seats, with the hometown girl and the biggest draw in women's tennis unable to attract a full house to either of her centre court matches.

-Meanwhile, Williams' serve seems to have deserted her, the muscular American unable to find her mark against Garcia while firing seven double faults.
+Of greater concern to Williams is her serve which seems to have deserted her, the muscular American unable to find her mark against Garcia while firing seven double faults.

 A minority owner in the National Football League Miami Dolphins, a smiling Williams stepped out onto centre court dressed in the orange and turquoise colours of her team earning the approval of the half empty stadium.